 I really like the design of our Seawind 1260 with a lot of practical solutions.
 Looking at her proportions, the shape of her hull, the length, she is a good sailor for a catamaran.
 Her jib is to small for her main, fully trimmed you need a ~ 8′ angle on the rudder to go straight.
 To be solved be adding a genua or screecher.

 The starboard aft bedroom is small, but a wonderful place on a bumpy ride with high waves.
-One shortcoming is missing a rear window for better ventilation.
+One shortcoming, it is missing a rear window for better ventilation.

 Coming to a really annoying part: the dinghy support “things” at the rear.
 There is no way the dinghy will stay at its base.
 We did multiple elaborated tricks high, low, tilted and with ropes, more ropes redoing the ropes etc. No good on a ride with high waves.
 I think the easiest way for the factory is to do rings just above and below of the support thing or redesign the whole thing.